bckohan/django-enum/doc/source/eccentric_enums.rst

 .. warning::
-    There is almost certainly a better way to do what you might be trying to do by writing a custom enumeration value - for example consider using enum-properties_ to make your enumeration types more robust by pushing more of this functionality on the Enum_ class itself.
+    There is almost certainly a better way to do what you might be trying to do by writing a custom enumeration value - for example consider using :doc:`enum-properties:index` to make your enumeration types more robust by pushing more of this functionality on the :class:`enum.Enum` class itself.

 If you must use a custom value type, you can by specifying a symmetrically coercible primitive type.
 For example Path is already symmetrically coercible